AndySomogyi/sbmlsolver/docs/docs-build/_sources/stability.rst.txt

 which returns the Jacobian matrix in the variable Jac.

 It is possible for full Jacobian to be singular.
-In these situations one should call the related method, :cpp:class:`rr::RoadRunner::getReducedJacobian`.
+In these situations one should call the related method, :cpp:func:`rr::RoadRunner::getReducedJacobian`.